jveldboom/action-aws-apigw-oidc-request/README.md

 - [ ] update docs to include all inputs.
 Good example https://github.com/actions/checkout#usage
 - [ ] check for API responses in integration tests to validate both the action outputs and API infra is returning correct values
 - [ ] list action in marketplace
+- [ ] deploy example infrastructure on pushes to main

 # License
 This action is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.